 Alena and Natallia give you a clear understanding of how those systems work and the details of their internal operations so you have a white-box view on the distributed systems and can make better choices between trade-offs.
 Along the way, Alena and Natallia provide an example implementation of a distributed algorithm in F#—a great OSS and cross-platform language to use for prototyping and distributed systems programming—with all the underlying details.

-Alena Hall is a senior software engineer at Microsoft Research.
-Alena has more than 10 years of experience in the software engineering industry with a focus on distributed cloud programming, real-time system modeling, high load and performance, big data analysis, data science, functional programming, and machine learning.
-She is an elected member of the F# Software Foundation’s board of trustees.
-Alena holds a master’s degree in computer science and information technology.
-You can find her on Twitter as @lenadroid.
+Lena Hall is a senior software engineer and developer advocate at Microsoft working on Azure, where she focuses on large-scale distributed systems and modern architectures.
+Lena has more than 10 years of experience in software engineering with a focus on distributed cloud programming, real-time system design, highly scalable and performant systems, big data analysis, data science, functional programming, and machine learning.
+Previously, she was a senior software engineer at Microsoft Research.
+She’s an elected member of the F# Software Foundation’s board of trustees, co-organizes a conference called ML4ALL, and is often an invited member of program committees for conferences like Kafka Summit, Lambda World, and others.
+Lena holds a master’s degree in computer science.

-Natallia Dzenisenka is an independent solutions architect focusing on data modeling, distributed operations and data pipelines, and big data systems.
+Natallia Dzenisenka is an independent solutions architect focusing on data modeling, distributed operations and data pipelines, big data systems, and data science.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com